 1. Ölüdeniz Beach & Blue Lagoon (Belcekiz Beach)

 The long sandy beach is called Belcekiz and is where most visitors come to bathe in the sun and swim in the warm waters.
-The beach is free to visit, but you can also hire sunbeds, peddle boats, or organize boat trips from the restaurants for a fee.
+The beach is free to visit, but you can also hire sunbeds for sunbathing, peddle boats, or organize boat trips from the restaurants for a fee.

 There are also many other things to do in Oludeniz such as hiking in the nearby mountains and paragliding.

-The lagoon is called ‘the dead sea’ which is protected by the Ölüdeniz National Park.
+The lagoon is called ‘the dead sea’ which is protected by the Ölüdeniz National Park, though there is no entrance fee for visiting.
 Just like in the Dead Sea in Egypt, the saline content in the lagoon is higher than in the ocean, meaning you float when you swim in it.

-The beach is lined with beach bars and restaurants.
+The beautiful beach is lined with beach bars, diving schools, and restaurants.
 The place really comes alive at night and if you’re a fan of nightlife, you’ll certainly enjoy it here.
-For history buffs, you’ll enjoy wandering around the nearby area of Kayaköy which is full of ancient ruins.

 2. Kabak Beach